Cultum Interitum – Sacrum Funeral

 Six years down the road from it In Vain is finally ready with the follow-up.
 Jens Borgen once again makes sure that the layered grandiose sound is seamlessly balanced.
 The density of the sound never feels busy, but rather rich and even cinematic.
 There is power and finesse to the rich sound of this album that truly does impress.

-Much like on the predecessor there is so much to get into and Solemn has a lot to offer.
-There is immediate quality to it, but you’ll do yourself a favor if you give the album more time and attention because some of its qualities take time to unearth.
+Much like on the predecessor, there is so much to get into and Solemn has a lot to offer.
+There is an immediate quality to it, but you’ll do yourself a favour if you give the album more time and attention because some of its qualities take time to unearth.
 Still, the sections of the album that get your attention most on a first spin are also the strongest sections some dozen off spins in.